Alfresco/alfresco-ng2-components/docs/viewer.component.md

 require('pdfjs-dist/web/pdf_viewer.js');
 ```

-The code above enables the "viewer" component and "compatibility" mode for all the browsers.
-It also configures the web worker for PDF.js library to render PDF files in the background.

-Update the `plugins` section of the `webpack.common.js` file with the next lines:
+3. Update the `plugins` section of the `webpack.common.js` file with the following lines:

 ```js
 new CopyWebpackPlugin([